 To practice in a licensed health care profession, each provider must fulfill the requirements of the licensing board of the jurisdiction in which the individual chooses to practice.
+In compliance with the U.S. Department of Education, University of Western States (UWS) provides information pertaining to professional licensure and certification for all relevant programs.
 These requirements vary widely and are regulated by the laws and rules of each jurisdiction.
 Furthermore, the requirements change over time.
-Students should contact their state or provincial licensing board for information regarding technical standards.
+Students should contact their state or provincial licensing board for information regarding licensure.